Meningococcal Disease

 • some travel destinations, occupations and medical conditions

-Meningococcal B vaccine is available on private prescription for:
+Meningococcal B vaccine is also available on private prescription for:

 • infants, young children, adolescents, young adults living close together, some medical conditions and occupations